 The employer or the company they hire to verify employment will confirm information such as the places of your previous employment, the dates of employment, your job titles, salary earned at each job, and reasons for leaving.

-Many job-seekers don't put a lot of thought into whom they will use as references when potential employers request them.
-The focus is often on resumes and cover letters, researching the companies, and preparing for interviews, that reference choice is often neglected.
+Many job seekers don't put a lot of thought into whom they will use as references when potential employers request them.
+The focus is often on writing resumes and cover letters, researching the companies, and preparing for interviews, so the candidate's reference choice is often neglected.

-Sometimes former co-workers, or supervisors in other departments who know your work, make the best choices.
-Again, the key is people who know your strengths and abilities—and who will say positive things about you.
+You don’t need to choose former supervisors, especially if they did not know all your accomplishments or if you aren't sure they will say the best things about you.
+Sometimes, former co-workers or supervisors in other departments who know your work make the best choices.
+Again, the key is to choose people who know your strengths and abilities—and who will say good things about you.

 Verifying Employment History

-The company may check prior to offering you a job or after you have accepted a job offer.
+The company may perform the employment history verification prior to offering you a job or after you have accepted a job offer.
 If it is afterward, the offer will be contingent on your employment history matching the information you have provided to the employer.

 At a large organization, the human resources or payroll department typically conducts employment verification, but some companies hire third-party verification services instead.
 Employment history verification assures employers that you have all the experience and qualifications listed on your resume.

-If a discrepancy is found between the information you provided and the information obtained during the verification process you may be offered an opportunity to explain or the job may not be offered or a job offer withdrawn.
+If a discrepancy is found between the information you provided and the information obtained during the verification process, the employer may offer you an opportunity to explain—or they might withdraw the job offer.